-In addition to the engineering complications, once the holidays began rolling around, no one wanted to work and was skeptical of the project being completed by the beginning of the new year.
-Through some strong persuasion though, Apex convinced them; and with a 45-man crew working around the clock and overcoming each obstacle, Apex successfully received their certificate of occupancy on January 15, 2016, exactly when the company needed to resume business.
-Within just a couple of days, production continued.
+Regardless of these setbacks and through persistence though, DKI was able to keep the project running.
+With a 45-man crew working around the clock and overcoming each obstacle, the team successfully received their certificate of occupancy on January 15, 2016, exactly when the company needed to resume business.
+Within just a couple of days, production at the plant continued.